12 Research Opportunities in Mechanical Engineering for High School Students

 Eligibility: High school students aged 16 and older

 Students at ESTEEM/SER-Quest will participate in an intensive 4-week research-focused program.
-At the University of Maryland’s A. James Clark School of Engineering, participants will develop a research proposal on a topic of their choice, complete a literature review, and conduct a research project in engineering.
-They’ll be given the chance to meet undergraduate and graduate students in engineering programs, as well as learn all about the college application process and professional development.
+At the University of Maryland’s A. James Clark School of Engineering, you will develop a research proposal on a topic of your choice, complete a literature review, and complete a research project in engineering.
+You'll have the chance to meet undergraduate and graduate students in engineering programs and learn about the college application process.

 Cost: $350